christian-taillon/infosec-interview-questions/itsec-admin.md

 ```

-What is the difference between a droping traffic and denying / rejecting traffic on a firewall?
+What is the difference between droping traffic and denying / rejecting traffic on a firewall?

 ```
 deny - will send an ICMP type 3 (destination unreachable) response